gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 as `link1`/`link2` or used as a suffix `front_right_wheel_joint` / `front_right_steering_joint`, which helps to further ensure name uniqueness across element types.
+As such, all named sibling elements must have unique names.

+There are some SDFormat models that may be in compliance with this new requirement.
+To handle this, a validation tool will be created to identify models that violate this stricter naming requirement.
+Furthermore, the specification version will be incremented so that checks can be added when converting from older, more permissive versions to the newer, stricter version.

 ### Pose frame semantics